Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 How else could he do it?

-The point is he's not sending his son to public school.
+The point is, he's not sending his son to public school.

-Oh no, no.
+Oh, no, no.

-Can't can't have that.
+Can't have that.

-Nothing that's that's not good enough for the son of John Conyers.
+Nothing, that's not good enough for the son of John Conyers.

 If you don't, people like Conyers are not going to do anything for you.

-They're going to make sure your kid, in fact, has to go to his dilapidated rundown public school to make sure that we save those schools for the inner cities, save those schools for the unions.
+They're going to make sure your kid, in fact, has to go to his dilapidated rundown public school to make sure that we save those schools for the inner city, save those schools for the unions.

-Wesson in Greenville, South Carolina, you're up next on the EIB network.
+Wes in Greenville, South Carolina, you're up next on the EIB network.

 Hello.